Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 *This section examines the emerging category of protocols that use token incentives to coordinate the deployment and operation of physical infrastructure, from wireless networks to computing resources and environmental monitoring.*

-## Section 1: DePIN Fundamentals and Architecture
+## Section I: DePIN Fundamentals and Architecture

 ### Defining Decentralized Physical Infrastructure